commercelayer/commercelayer-cli-plugin-webhooks/README.md

 OPTIONS
-  -H, --hide-empty                 hide empty attributes -c, --circuit=open|closed        show only webhooks with circuit in the decalred state -e, --events                     show the last event callbacks associated to the webhook -o, --organization=organization  (required) the slug of your organization
+  -H, --hide-empty                 hide empty attributes -c, --circuit=open|closed        show only webhooks with circuit in the declared state -e, --events                     show the last event callbacks associated to the webhook -o, --organization=organization  (required) the slug of your organization -t, --topic=topic                the event that triggered the webhook
 ```

 _See code: [src/commands/webhooks/index.ts](https://github.com/commercelayer/commercelayer-cli-plugin-webhooks/blob/v1.1.0/src/commands/webhooks/index.ts)_